-Snow Fall: The Plane Went Down With His Wife, His Kids... and a Secret
+Snow Fall: The Plane Went Down With His Wife, His Kid... and a Secret

 After Tony’s criminal record surfaced, his case became a national news story.
 Reporters clustered outside his hospital room, peppering him about his smuggling.
 Tony turned to his son.
 “You ready to get out of here?” he asked.
 “Yeah, Dad,” Brian said.

 Seven days after the rescue, Tony buried his wife in her hometown of Richmond, Utah, less than a mile from the old train depot.
 Keven, Adam, Ron, and Chi’s three brothers served as pallbearers.
 Jorge Trujillo, still unhinged by the death of his own wife, plucked the carnation from his lapel and ate it.
 Brian stood with his arm in a sling, and cried softly.
-The rector read from Isaiah: “On this mountain, the Lord Almighty will prepare a feast of rich food for all peoples … He will swallow up death forever.”
+The rector read from Isaiah: “On this mountain, the Lord Almighty will prepare a feast of rich food for all peoples… He will swallow up death forever.”

 The state police announced they would not pursue any charges.
 With no fingerprints on the bag of cocaine, there was no way to link it to any of the three passengers.
 Tony never claimed the $19,200—because he’d have to prove where he got it—so the money was forfeited to the federal government.
 The U.S. attorney’s office for South Florida sued Tony for flying without a license, seeking $10,000 in penalties; he was also charged with contributing to the crash by bungling the fuel system.
 But when they tried to serve him with the papers, their letters to Tony’s old address were returned undeliverable.